 Charter schools that have been open for significant periods of time boast even higher achievement rates; a Harvard University study has found that charter schools that have been operating for more than 5 years outpace conventional schools by as much as 15 percent.

-Some charter schools provide a curriculum that specializes in a certain field—for example, arts, mathematics, etc. Others attempt to provide a better and more efficient general education than nearby public schools.
+Some charter schools provide a curriculum that specializes in a certain field—for example, arts, STEM, etc. Others attempt to provide a higher-quality general education than nearby traditional public schools.

-While charter schools provide an alternative to other public schools, they are part of the public education system and are not allowed to charge tuition.
+While charter schools provide an alternative to traditional public schools, they are part of the public education system and therefore are not allowed to charge tuition.

 Charter schools are opened and attended by choice.